mgupta320/bust-a-beat/index.md

 #### [MicroSD Card System](https://os.mbed.com/cookbook/SD-Card-File-System)
 The microSD card system is used to save songs after they are constructed and to load songs that have been saved.
 Only one song can be saved to/loaded from memory at a time.

 The breakout board used for communicating with the SD card system utlizes an SPI interface to communicate with the mBED.
+The pin connections are summarized below.

 |    mBED     | SD Breakout Board |
 |:------------|:------------------|